ReconfigureIO/UX/docs/source/tutorial-1/build.rst

      <build_ID>

 The build ID referenced above will be a long string of characters, unique to each build.
-You will use the build ID to deploy the image, and you can inspect a list of your builds by running ``reco build list``:
+You will use the build ID to deploy the image.
+To retrieve a build ID you can either look at your recent activity on your |dashboard| or you can inspect a list of your builds by running ``reco build list``:

 .. code-block:: shell